 The Office of Military and Veterans Services ensures the academic success of Ohio State's military and veteran students.
 Any student utilizing VA education benefits must work with this office as part of their registration and enrollment in The Ohio State University.

-Learn more or contact an advisor by visiting the Veteran and Military Students website.
+Learn more or contact an advisor by visiting the Military and Veteran's Services website.

 Applicants located in a state other than Ohio should check whether a program is authorized in the state where they are located.
 If you are applying to a program that leads to a professional license, it is highly recommended that you contact the appropriate licensing entity in your state, and/or the state where you intend to work, to determine professional licensure requirements in that state.